danvet/danvet.github.io/_posts/2012-11-01-i915gem-crashcourse-part-2.md

 ---

-After the <a href="http://blog.ffwll.ch/2012/10/i915gem-crashcourse.html">previous installement</a> this part will cover command submission to the gpu.
-See the <a href="http://blog.ffwll.ch/2013/01/i915gem-crashcourse-overview.html">i915/GEM crashcourse overview</a> for links to the other parts of this series.
+After the [i915/GEM crashcourse overview](http://blog.ffwll.ch/2012/10/i915gem-crashcourse.html">previous installement</a> this part will cover command submission to the gpu.
+See the <a href="http://blog.ffwll.ch/2013/01/i915gem-crashcourse-overview.html) for links to the other parts of this series.
 <!--more-->

 ## Command Submission and Relocations